joysn/leetcode/README.md

 18_4sum.py - Find all unique quadruplets in the array which gives the sum of target

 936_stamping_sequence.py - Using given stamp generate a given sequence.
 Old stamp will get replaced with new stamping characters

+1329_sort_matrix_diag.py - sort it diagonally in ascending order from the top-left to the bottom-right then return the sorted array.